- More than 1.35 million households making $150,000 or more per year became renters between 2007 and 2017 nationwide — a 175% increase.

 - less than $50K —↓0.2%

-Top Cities that Saw the Highest Increase in Wealthy Renter Households
+Top Cities with Highest Increase in Wealthy Renter Households

-In Seattle, WA, renter-occupied households earning over $150K per year multiplied 7.4 times, the most spectacular increase in the country.
+In Seattle, WA, wealthy renter households multiplied 7.4 times — the most spectacular increase in the country.
 Thanks to a constantly growing, highly-paid job market in IT and quality management, the number of wealthy renters in the decade’s fastest-growing big city went from 2,900 in 2007 to 21,300 ten years later.
 Meanwhile, owner-occupied households making $150K or more have doubled, from 31,400 to 63,300, in the same period of time.

 A strong STEM job growth in Charlotte, NC placed the city second on the list.
 The number of high-income households living in rentals has multiplied by 5 in 10 years (1,600 in 2007 vs 8,100 in 2017).
 As for wealthy homeowners, in 2017 they had increased 1.5 times over 2007, from 26,600 to 40,600.